We Touch In Silhouette

 They look around and they see banks of HMI lights, the sort used for movies, hanging off cranes and on stands that require two men to operate.
 On the southern bank of the pool, they check a 12-metre high white scrim that balances in the most precarious nature from a cherry picker.
 The laws of physics mean one tap of the scrim, from surfer or surfboard, will topple the cherry picker into the pool.
 It may not be a game of death, but it has the air of potential disaster.

-Alongside his heart-breakingly pretty, Latin-featured Californian girlfriend, is Julian Wilson, whom you know.
+Alongside his heartbreakingly pretty, Latin-featured Californian girlfriend, is Julian Wilson, whom you know.
 Nearby is Adam Melling, who is holding hands with a tertiary-educated blonde of equal rating to the Californian.
-Adam you know, also.
+Adam, you also know.
 Julian is progression; Adam weaves a picturesque style.

 Bruce Irons, 30, from Kauai, meanwhile, is solo, but is protected by the knife he affixes to his long, elastic-waisted shorts.
 Bruce represents super awesomeness, in general, and is the bookend, generation-wise, to Evan and Kolohe.

 “How’d you get sold up the river on this?”
 I say to Bruce, who, let it be recorded, is looking like he’s been doing push-ups since he quit the tour a couple of years back.
-His triceps pop like jack-in-the-boxes and he rewards them with regular loving strokes with the palm of his hands.
+His triceps pop like jack-in-the-boxes and he rewards them with regular loving strokes from the palms of his hands.

 “What the fuck did you say?
 How did I get sawed up the river?”

-Stab is here, with drive-in-sized scrim, with cranes, with lights, with our pack of favourite surfers, because we are driven by an urgent educational imperative.
-We got an objective to wrong some wrongs.
+Stab is in Tenerife, 300km off the coast of Africa, with drive-in-sized scrim, with cranes, with lights, with our pack of favourite surfers, because we are driven by an urgent educational imperative.

 “I blame the magazines,” he says.
 “They have been constantly misnaming grabs and have fucked readers around the world.
 The hole may be too big to dig out of at this point.”